About Le Saigon

 Le Saigon extends the Vietnamese culinary cuisine that our ancestors and the French has taught us and that is balancing the five taste elements – sweet, sour, salty, bitter and spice.
 Most of our main ingredients are imported from Vietnam.

-Our Chefs are certified and specialist in Traditional Vietnamese Cuisine with many years of experience working in one of the most famous high-end restaurant in Ho Chi Minh which provide traditional Vietnamese Cuisine.
+Our Chefs are certified and specialist in Traditional Vietnamese Cuisine with many years of experience working in one of the most famous high-end restaurants in Ho Chi Minh which provide traditional Vietnamese Cuisine.

 We aim to give you an experience like no other restaurant can give you.